Racism in Africa: Post-apartheid racism

-Foreign nationals from other African countries, resident or working in the country, have been subjected to violent xenophobic attacks by black South Africans.

-Post-apartheid South Africa has seen discriminatory attitudes and incidents targeting White South Africans, sometimes perceived as anti-White racism.

 Sudan

 In the Sudan, black African captives in the civil war were often enslaved, and female prisoners were often abused sexually, with their Arab captors claiming that Islamic law grants them permission.
-According to CBS News, slaves have been sold for US$50 a piece.
+According to CBS News, slaves have been sold for US $50 a piece.
 In September 2000, the U.S. State Department alleged that "the Sudanese government's support of slavery and its continued military action which has resulted in numerous deaths are due in part to the victims' religious beliefs."
 Jok Madut Jok, professor of history at Loyola Marymount University, states that the abduction of women and children of the south is slavery by any definition.
 The government of Sudan insists that the whole matter is no more than the traditional tribal feuding over resources.

 The United States government's Sudan Peace Act of October 21, 2002 accused Sudan of genocide in an ongoing civil war which has cost more than 2,000,000 lives and has displaced more than 4,000,000 people since the war started in 1983.

 During the Second Sudanese Civil War, people were taken into slavery; estimates of abductions range from 14,000 to 200,000.
 Abduction of Dinka women and children was common.

 In 2004, it became publicly known that there was an organised campaign by Janjaweed militias (nomadic Arab shepherds with the support of Sudanese government troops) to get rid of 80 black African groups from the Darfur region of western Sudan.
 These peoples include the Fur, Zaghawa and Massalit.

 Mukesh Kapila (United Nations humanitarian coordinator) is quoted as saying: "This is more than just a conflict.
 It is an organised attempt [by Khartoum] to do away with a group of people.
 The only difference between Rwanda [in 1994] and Darfur now is the numbers of dead, murdered, tortured and raped involved" A July 14, 2007 article noted that in the past two months up to 75,000 Arabs from Chad and Niger crossed the border into Darfur.
 Most have been relocated by the Sudanese government to former villages of displaced non-Arab people.
 Some 2.5 million have now been forced to flee their homes after attacks by Sudanese troops and Janjaweed militia.